stocky37/bookinfo-pipelines/README.md

 - How do I secure the webhook so that only repos I own can trigger it?
   - **Answer:** Use the gitub interceptor with a secret, and the CEL interpreter to select based on info in the webhook body (e.g. specific repos)
 - How do I run a command like this: `oc rsh dc/mongodb bash -c 'mongo -u $MONGODB_USER -p $MONGODB_PASSWORD $MONGODB_DATABASE --quiet --eval "db.ratings.find()"'` - I am having problem with different things being escaped
+  - Was an example in an openshift-pipelines tutorial task

+- I don't really see the point of triggerbindings, don't we already map vars in triggertemplate?
+  - Maybe the templates are meant to be more reusable?
+Can't really see it though.

 ## General Pipelines